Clara Blandick: Personal life and death

 Blandick was married on December 7, 1905, in Manhattan, to mining engineer Harry Stanton Elliott.
 Prior to his mining career, he had been an actor, and they had starred together in The Christian.
 They separated by 1910, and are believed to have divorced in 1912.
 They had no children.

 Throughout the 1950s, Blandick's health steadily began to deteriorate.
 Her eyesight began to fail and she was suffering from severe, painful arthritis.
-On April 15, 1962, she returned home from Palm Sunday services at her church.
+On April 15, 1962, aged 85, she returned to her Hollywood home from Palm Sunday services at her church.
 She began rearranging her room, placing her favorite photos and memorabilia in prominent places.
 She laid out her resume and a collection of press clippings from her lengthy career.
 She dressed immaculately in an elegant royal blue dressing gown, and with her hair properly styled, she took an overdose of sleeping pills.
 She lay down on a couch, covered herself with a gold blanket over her shoulders, and tied a plastic bag over her head.
-She left the following note: “I am now about to make the great adventure.
+She left the following note: "I am now about to make the great adventure.
 I cannot endure this agonizing pain any longer.
 It is all over my body.
 Neither can I face the impending blindness.
 I pray the Lord my soul to take.
-Amen.”
+Amen."

 Blandick's landlady, Helen Mason, discovered her body later that day.
 Her ashes were interred at the Great Mausoleum, Columbarium of Security at Forest Lawn Memorial Park, Glendale along with those of her sister, Marcia D. Young, and Marcia's husband, George A. Young.
 Blandick's ashes lie just yards from those of Charley Grapewin, her on-screen husband in The Wizard of Oz.